hamzhfreajat/data-structures-and-algorithms/reverseArray/reverseArray.md

 ## Approach & Efficiency
 My approach is to itrate throug the array and put the last index in the first .

-The Big indicater for the complixity in the code and the number of operation that takes.
+The Big indicater for the complixity in the code and the number of operation that takes and for this approach 3+size of array.